A-Chandan-102/RTL-Design-Workshop/Module 1/Lab2/README.md

-# Lab 2: Working with Icarus Verilog and GTKWave
+# Lab 2: Working with Icarus Verilog, GTKWave and Gvim

 In this lab, I learned how to compile and simulate a Verilog design using **Icarus Verilog** and analyze the simulation results using **GTKWave**